 Choosing your hourly rate as an independent Support Worker can be a little bit daunting.
 You’re likely to start wondering what is actually fair, what you are worth and what your rates need to cover.
-Before long you might find yourself in a cloud of confusion, punching away at a calculator without any sense of certainty whatsoever.
+Before long you might find yourself in a cloud of confusion, punching away at a calculator without any real sense of certainty.

 From here, you can start considering your special skills, qualifications and offering.

-For example, if you have a Certificate IV in Disability and you’re willing to offer all the services under the sun, then you can probably keep your rates towards the high end.
+For example, if you have a Certificate IV in Disability and you’re willing to offer more specialist services, you might decide to keep your rates towards the high end.

-If you’re coming to the party with limited experience, no qualifications and there are only a handful of services you feel confident you can offer, a lower hourly rate is probably more suitable.
+If you’re starting out with limited experience, no qualifications and there are only a handful of services you feel confident you can offer, a lower hourly rate might be more suitable.

-Tip - If you’re using Kynd, you can chat with members directly and set a price you both feel comfortable on.
-You may find different circumstances require a different fee.
+Tip - If you’re using Kynd, you can chat with members directly and agree a rate that you both feel comfortable with.
+You may find different support requests, Participants and circumstances require a different fee approach.

 Do I Need Insurance?

-Disability Support Worker insurance is part of the Kynd package, bundling up both Public Liability insurance and Personal Indemnity insurance.
+Disability Support Worker insurance is part of the Kynd package, bundling up both Public Liability insurance and Personal Indemnity insurance for ABN sole traders.

 The Importance Of Being Organised

-As an independent Support Worker you will need to get yourself a good diary and a strong frame of mind.
-Before long you may find you have a busy schedule of work and meetings to keep on top of.
+As an independent Support Worker you will need to get yourself a good diary (inside your phone!) and a strong frame of mind.
+Before long you may find you have a busy schedule of support work and new 'Meet & Greets' to keep on top of.
+Good for you!

-With time you are likely to build up a structure of regular clients and find your weeks have a predictable rhythm if that’s something you seek.
+With time you are likely to build up a structure of regular clients and find your weeks have a more stable, predictable rhythm if that’s something you seek.

 You will also need to keep good records of your spending, earnings and travels in preparation for tax time and paying super.
-But don’t fret, managing your tax and super is surprisingly simple.
-And given the benefits of working independently, well worth any trouble.
+But don’t fret, managing your tax and super is surprisingly simple and given the benefits of working independently, as a Disability Support Worker, it's definitely well worth any trouble.

 Where Do I Find Work?